-McIver wriggles out of prison after serving less than 6 months
+McIver wriggles out of prison after serving less than six months

 In April 2020, McIver was granted bail to house arrest at his Richmond home pending an appeal of both his conviction and sentence.
-He claims he is innocent of all charges.
+He claimed he is innocent of all charges.